lejara/DaGroupHardcore/README.md

 Minecraft group hardcore, with a shared pool of lives, and a day timer for all players on your server!

+Days and Lives are displayed on a scorebroad.

 ## Objective
 You have a set number of lives and days shared with all players.